 Miscellaneous Dog Supplies

 Which brings me to the next thing.
 Cooling coats are an essential item.
-I have a Hurtta coat that I like, and I kinda want the vest version (Raafi isn’t a fan of coats in general, and doesn’t need as much cooling as Mu does).
+I have a Hurtta coat that I like, and I kinda want the vest version (Raafi isn’t a fan of coats in general).
 A cooling pad for their crate or pen is a great idea.
 I try to arrange it so that the dogs can choose to go on the cooling pad or not, based on their own comfort level.
 Connect-a-Mat‘s make great bases for your setup, and I even use them at home for the dog’s fitness area to give them grip.

 I also bring a variety of other coats for various purposes.
 I always bring their Back On Track Mesh Blanket (I prefer the mesh blanket to the normal coat as you can still use it in the summer in the mornings and evenings at least.
 The other coat would likely be too warm).
 I also bring their rain coats if I think it might get wet (a damp, shivering dog is more likely to sustain a muscle or tendon injury!), or their Witneys if it’s cold or when I’m camping overnight and not sure how far the temperature will drop.
 I love the Witneys as they are 100% wool, so warm and good at wicking away moisture.